c-cube/moonpool/README.md

   106; 109; 111; 121; 126; 132; 135; 142; 147; 161; 182; 186; 192; 196; 202;
   204; 220; 231; 243; 247; 255|]
 ```

+Note that the sort had to be started in a task (via `Moonpool.Fut.spawn`)
+so that fork-join would run on the thread pool.
+This is necessary even for the initial iteration because fork-join
+relies on OCaml 5's effects, meaning that the computation needs to run
+inside an effect handler provided by the thread pool.

 ### More intuition